Join our community of websites already using SEOJuice to automate the boring SEO work.

 Example of a backlink:

-"Check out Vera's Flowers — our go-to for last-minute gifts."
+"Check out Riverbank Florist for last-minute gifts."

 That's a link.
 It passes authority.

 Can citations turn into backlinks?
 Yes, especially if you add your URL when submitting listings or get mentioned in articles that include your business name and link.
 But don't build citations expecting link equity.
-Their value is in validation, which is a different — and for local SEO, often more important — kind of signal.
+Their value is in validation, which is a different (and for local SEO, often more important) kind of signal.

 Any online mention of your business's name, address, and phone number (NAP).
 It helps search engines confirm that your business exists and is located where you say it is.
 No link required.

 At least once per quarter.
-Anytime your business info changes — address, phone number, hours — update all major listings immediately.
+Anytime your business info changes (address, phone number, hours), update all major listings immediately.
 Set a calendar reminder.
 This is one of those tasks that's easy to forget and painful to catch up on.

 Related reading: